apmaros/kube/docs/envoy.md

                 port_value: 5050
 ```

-To expose a local Envoy admin inteface can be done by applying following configuration:
+To expose a local Envoy admin inteface can be done by adding onfiguration:

 ```yaml
 admin: